 What kind of Leather Paints are available?

 There are a lot of different types of paints available, each serving different purposes.
 Angelus Standard, for example, is a selection of the standard colours used for colouring your old leatherwear.
 All of these colours can be mixed together, to ensure you will always find the one you want.
 When you want a somewhat more metallic finish, you can either paint the leather with metallic paint, or mix a little bit of metallic paint with some standard paint.
 The Neon Acrylic colours are a little bit more modern, and can also be enhanced with other types of paint.
 If you are a little bit more extravagant, maybe the Glitterlites paint is something that suits you!
 The pearlescent paint adds a shiny finish that changes in the light.
-Something that also changes when there is light, is the Angelus Glow in the Dark Paint.
-This paint lights up in the dark, making your leatherwear the star of the show!
 The Angelus Collector’s edition Paint is special paint made for those limited edition trainers!
 Every colour is based on a different shoe, to restore the leather to its former glory.
 Check out all the available colours here, in the colour chart.

 How To Paint Leather with Angelus Leather Paint

 If you are looking for tips to paint your favourite leather coat, sofa, shoes and more, read this to decide what products to use, and in which order.
 When painting leather furniture or shoes, the question we get the most is: Can you paint leather?
 Well of course!
 If you follow all of the steps below you are guaranteed the best results.
 You will finally know how you should be painting leather furniture, or how to paint leather jackets.
 Angelus leather paint only uses the best ingredients, to ensure a premium product!